Rndynt/AuthCore/docs/DEPLOYMENT_MODES.md

 ### When to Use

 ✅ **Use single-tenant mode when**:
-- Dedicated AuthCore instance per application
+- Dedicated Realmio instance per application
 - Complete isolation from other services
 - Application has strict compliance requirements
 - Simple operational model preferred